Highlights and publications

 The library team sets ambitious annual goals for 2022

-In a multi-stage discussion process, the library has set ambitious goals for the year 2022 (PDF), opens a file in a new window, putting its mission statement into action and operationalising its strategic priorities.
-In addition to COVID-19-specific measures, our Data Visualisation Lab and international developments are implemented or consolidated.
+In a multi-stage discussion process, the library has set ambitious goals for the year 2022, putting its mission statement into action and operationalising its strategic priorities.
+In addition to COVID-19-specific measures, our Data Visualisation Space and international developments are implemented or consolidated.
 To improve the library's environmental footprint, the library team is participating in the "Wien radelt" (Vienna Cycles) campaign (20 March - 30 September 2022).
 We are thrilled to see how many kilometres we will cover by bike or on foot, contributing to climate protection together.

 The new library web service Asura, opens an external URL in a new window allows students and TU Wien employees to check their PDFs for accessibility standards and full-text extractability, optimise them, and, if necessary, merge them from several parts without loss.
 The tool is helpful before submitting a thesis or publishing a paper and makes subsequent corrections unnecessary.
 The text extraction supports a possible plagiarism check.
 The library team will soon provide information on avoiding the most common problem sources and continuously improve the software in cooperation with the manufacturer.